ShoreSalle/PhaseFieldPet/README.md

   - ./configure --with-cc=gcc --with-cxx=g++ --with-fc=gfortran --download-mpich --download-fblaslapack
   - make all check
 ```
-If in addition you one has NVIDIA GPU with compute capability, add `--with-cuda`  in `./configure` above.
+If in addition you have NVIDIA GPU with compute capability, add `--with-cuda`  in `./configure` above.
 Do similarly to kokkos , OpenMP or Pthread.

 ## Compile your code mpf.c